 To counter this gloomy news, many people are looking for ways to delay and restrict putting their heating on.
-There are many ways to reduce your energy costs:-
+There are many ways you could reduce your energy costs:-

 - Cavity and loft insulation will save a few hundred pounds a year each.
 Loft insulation is usually cheaper and should be the first job.
 If you’re a tenant, you’ll need the landlord to do it or get permission to do it yourself but it’s only worthwhile if you’re staying long-term.